 Southern Foodscapes advocates for healthy, resilient and sustainable local food systems by educating, connecting and supporting entrepreneurs, consumers and all other stakeholders in a foodshed.

-With a bewildering array of information and misinformation on the internet, consumers need clear, proven and non-dogmatic information to help them assess their food choices and the claims of food providers.
+With a bewildering array of information and misinformation on the internet, consumers need clear, proven and non-dogmatic information to help them assess their food, garden and landscape choices and the claims of food providers and vendors.

 These are not just buzzwords in a corporate report, they are values that consumers are increasingly demanding from the companies with which they do business.

 - 77% of shoppers consider sustainability when shopping for food